magic(4) — Linux manual page

 called from another use magic entry, like a

 subroutine call.
-Named instance direct
+Named instance direct magic

-the previous matched entry, but indirect
+previous matched entry, but indirect offsets

-file as usual.
-Named magic entries always
+usual.
+Named magic entries always match.

 use Recursively call the named magic starting